santhoshtr/CLDRPluralRuleParser/README.md

 git submodule update --init
 ```

-Then open up `./test/index.html` in our browser.
+Then open up `./test/index.html` in your browser.